voelza/plateJS/README.md

 ## Computed State

 Sometimes you will want a state which changes whenever other states change.
 For that you can use the `computed` function.
 It takes in a compute function to create the computed change which will be called whenever the dependencies change.
+Beware: Computed states cannot be changed manually and will only be updated automatically.
+This is why there is no setter for computed values.

 ```typescript
 function computed<T>(computer: () => T): () => T